huggingface/optimum/README.md

 ### Training

 Besides supporting ONNX Runtime inference, 🤗 Optimum also supports training with ONNX Runtime backend.
-The `ORTTrainer` class possess a similar behavior than the `Trainer` of 🤗 Transformers, but reduces the memory consumption and optimize the computation graphs during training.
+The `ORTTrainer` class possesses a similar behavior to the `Trainer` of 🤗 Transformers, but reduces the memory consumption and optimizes the computation graphs during training.
 As a result, you will experience an acceleration and feed larger batch size to your device.

 Replace `Trainer` with `ORTTrainer` to leverage ONNX Runtime on fine-tuning tasks: